MrF-3097/twdashboard/README.md

 - **Totals >100%**: Combined commissions can exceed 100% of the transaction value (e.g., 100% owner + 50% buyer) without triggering validation errors.
 - **Auto-calculations**: Whenever transaction value or any commission field changes, the modal recalculates euro amounts, percentages, and the overall total used for XP/leaderboard logic.
 - **Clear confirmation**: Step 5 now shows a detailed breakdown with both sides’ amounts and percentages so admins can verify before saving.
+- **Single-transaction maintenance**: Added a “Modifică Tranzacții” workflow under “Acțiuni Periculoase” so admins can edit or delete a specific entry without wiping the leaderboard.

 Why These Changes
 - Rental deals frequently involve asymmetric commissions per party and totals above 100%; the previous single-percentage constraint blocked real-world flows.